BukkitPE/BukkitPE/README.md

 - [x] Server logs are in **.txt** format so you can view with ease
 - [x] CrashDumps are now saved in /CrashDumps folder to ensure it doesn't get mixed with server files
 - [x] Player files are now saved in **.json** format.
 To ensure fast reading/writing speed
-- [ ] blockbreak and blockplace support
+- [ ] blockbreak and blockplace support for 0.14.2

 #What is this?